Vincent392/LWJBCC/README.md

 Do I need A JDK installed?
-yes, you need a JDK installed since this is just a front end for javac where do I download it? the releases tab or the code button and extracting the folder
+yes, you need a JDK installed since this is just a front end for javac where do I download it? the releases tab or the code button and extracting the .zip
 ### Info
 LWJBCC is a Lightweight Java Batch Code Compiler and acts as a batchfile frontend to javac and jar to make .jars